amortimer20/sehs-io/src/pages/python-fundamentals/activities/1-3-string-formatting.md

 ### Tips, Tricks, and Reflection

-- You are welcome to use either technique for string formatting, but this course will favor string interpolation.
+- You are welcome to use either technique for formatting, but this course favors string interpolation.
+I personally only use passing multiple arguments for basic examples.